alexander-j-gardner/sky-beam-exam/README.md

 - A job that reads events from a file and publishes them to a pubsub video stream events topic
 - A Job that reads video stream events from a pubsub topic and publishes content watched events to another sink, the content watched events topic
-- To get the Session winding working correctly I used a "timestamp" attribute so that pubsub could use the event's timestamp in the VideoStreamEvent POJO as the event time injected into the pipeline
+- To get the Session windowing working correctly I used a "timestamp" attribute so that pubsub could use the event's timestamp in the VideoStreamEvent POJO as the event time injected into the pipeline
 - The session windows are keyed on sessionId